TheLarkInn/artsy-webpack-tour/README.md

 Annotations on webpack source code in a pseudo-guided fashion

 ## Just an experiment
-My goal as one of he maintainers for [webpack](github.com/webpack/webpack) is being able to help developers better understand how webpack works.
-Demystify to tool so it helps you become more comfortable understanding how to use it.
+My goal as one of the maintainers for [webpack](github.com/webpack/webpack) is being able to help developers better understand how webpack works.

+Demystify to tool so it helps you become more comfortable understanding how to use it and contributing to our source code and supporting packages.

 ## Have a question?
 The whole goal is to teach you how to use webpack, therefore please ask questions about the annotations you see inside of a github issue, and I will help you clarify any parts of what is seen below.
 There is **NO wrong question**.